spacer

 ELIGIBILITY: All licensed Amateurs and Short Wave Listeners.

 OBJECT: To work as many W.A.B.
-Areas and DXCC Countries on any permitted mode allowed by the operator's licence and the Contest Schedule.
+Squares and DXCC Countries on any permitted mode allowed by the operator's licence and the Contest Schedule.

 DEFINITION OF OPERATION: